 By Liam Turnbull

-When examining why a movement may fail to reach prominence worldwide, Max Weber, a distinguished social scientist from Germany and commonly seen as one of the principle founders of sociology, analyzed new religious movements historically through studying how a movement gains support.
-In his book The Sociology of Religion, he first distinguishes between ‘heroic or virtuoso religiosity’, and ‘everyday or mass religiosity’ types (Weber, 1963).
-Virtuosos are extremely religious and intense.
-Mass religiosity types (the majority of people), on the other hand, are not.
-In turn, it’s not enough for virtuosos to engage in mass/everyday religiosity practices; they will not feel religiously ‘fulfilled’.
-New religious movements generally will contain communicative linkages between creators (mostly virtuosos) and carriers (largely mass religiosity types), where creators communicate and convey their religious message to social carriers.
+Our discussion of the Rastafarian movement is contextualized through the sociological narrative of Max Weber who distinguishes between ‘heroic’ or ‘virtuoso religiosity’, and ‘everyday’ or ‘mass religiosity’ types (1963).
+Virtuosos are extremely religious and intensely orthodox.
+On the other hand, mass religiosity types, which consists of the majority of people, are not.
+It is not sufficient for virtuosos to engage in mass, everyday religiosity practices; they simply will not feel religiously ‘fulfilled’.
+Virtuosos function as religious creators in new religious movements, while mass religiosity types are seen as carriers of the movement.
+New religious movements generally will contain communicative linkages between creators and carriers, where the creators communicate and convey their religious message to social carriers.
+(Weber, 1963).
 This linkage is then connected to the idea of a ‘sect’ and ‘church’.

 In Weber’s “Sect-Church” dynamic, each structure caters to either mass religiosity or virtuoso types: sect like standards are more appealing to virtuosos, whereas mass religiosity types are attracted to religions with ‘church’ standards.
 In sects, the religion usually becomes a life-style for virtuosos.
 Sects, however, do not appeal to mass-religiosity types.
 In order for that new movement to grow globally, they need to then become more church-like in order to enhance appeal.
-The Rastafarian movement, although it may contain elements of both, primarily requires their members to uphold sect standards.
-How did this movement arise, and what are the fundamental characteristics of a Rasta?
+(Weber, 1963).
+The Rastafarian movement, although it contains both sect and church elements, primarily requires their members to uphold sect standards.

-To begin, the communicative linkages between creators and their message to social carriers were substantially weaker when compared with the major traditions.
-Marcus Gavey could be seen as the primary social creator and prophet (Ras Tafari himself was not a contributor to the movement), with Jamaicans acting as social carriers, yet Marcus Gavey was more concerned with the anti-colonial struggle in general than with the specific religion (Barrett, 1977).
-Compared to Christianity, for example, Jesus’ apostles strongly enhanced the communicative linkage between themselves and social carriers when promoting Christianity abroad (lecture).
+To begin, the communicative linkages between creators and their message to social carriers were substantially weaker when compared with the major world religions.
+Marcus Garvey could be seen as the primary social creator and prophet (as Ras Tafari himself was not a contributor to the movement), with Jamaicans acting as social carriers.
+Yet, Marcus Garvey was more concerned with the anti-colonial struggle in general than with the specific religion itself.
+(Barrett, 1977).
+Compared to Christianity, for example, Jesus’ apostles strongly enhanced the communicative linkages between themselves and social carriers when promoting Christianity abroad.

-The spread of the Rastafarian movement to other parts of the world, however, such as in the UK or America, could be due in large part to the musical influence that Rasta musicians had on the world stage.
-Bob Marley and Peter Tosh (among others) could also be seen as ‘creators’ of the movement, where the message is communicated to social carriers and mass-religiosity types (the music’s audience).
+In cases where the Rastafarian movement did spread to other parts of the world, such as the UK or America, it could be due, in large part, to the musical influence that Rasta musicians had on the world stage.
+Bob Marley and Peter Tosh (among others) could also be seen as ‘creators’ of the movement, where the message is communicated to social carriers and mass-religiosity types (which would be the music’s audience).
+The ‘message’ conveyed, however, could have been misinterpreted by the majority of listeners who were not already familiar with the movement.
 (Murrell, 1998).
-The ‘message’ conveyed, however, could have been misinterpreted by the majority of listeners who were not already familiar with the movement (Murrell, 1998).
-There have not been a lot of interpretations and attention from the mass media towards the “Road to Zion” or loving ‘Jah’ (God); rather, the peaked interest among mass-religiosity types has been in smoking ‘ganja’ and that you shouldn’t worry, “cause every little thing is gonna be alright”.
-Although songs like these may have increased awareness of the Rastafari movement, it may not have provided the kind of publicity that artists had originally intended, and it may have led to an increase in negative stigma for the movement in general (Murrell, 1998).
+There have not been a lot of interpretations and attention from the mass media towards treading the “Road to Zion” or loving ‘Jah’; rather, the peaked interest among mass-religiosity types has been in smoking ‘ganja’ and that you shouldn’t worry, “cause every little thing is gonna be alright”.
+Although it may have increased awareness of the Rastafari movement, it may not have provided the publicity that artists had intended, and it may have led to an increase in negative stigma for the movement in general.
+(Murrell, 1998).

-Following the emperor’s death or ‘disappearance’, however, many traditional aspects of the Rastafarian movement have been altered.
-According to Murrell, the “doctrine of repatriation” has been reinterpreted by some Rastas as a “voluntary migration to Africa, returning…symbolically, or rejecting Western values and preserving African roots/black pride” (1998, p.
-6).
-This change has opened the door to some mass-religiosity types who may have not been repatriation supporters.
-Additionally, the view that White people are “simply evil” in general “is no longer central to Rastafari belief(s)”, and Babylon can now be seen “to represent all oppressive organizations and countries in the world” (Murrell, 1998, p.6).
+Following the emperor’s death or ‘disappearance’, many traditional aspects of the Rastafarian movement have been altered.
+According to Murrell, the “doctrine of repatriation” has been reinterpreted by some Rastas as a “voluntary migration to Africa, returning… symbolically, or rejecting Western values and preserving African roots/black pride” (1998, p.6).
+This change has opened the door to some mass-religiosity types who may have not been able to repatriate physically.

+Other ways that the virtuoso/sect standards manifest are through the important requirements of maintaining dreadlocks, practicing vegetarianism or veganism and abstaining from alcohol (Owens, 1976).
+Perhaps not coincidentally, many Rastafari vituoso practices are prohibited and/or deemed as highly deviant.
 The most popular and perhaps controversial practice of Rastafarians is the ritual inhalation of marijuana for spiritual reflection (Owens, 1976).
 Widely considered by other religions and society at large as deviant, it may be particularly hard to convince potential converts to join a movement that has an illegal practice as a common ritual.
-It could also be viewed analogously with some aboriginal sects/religions, where groups consume hallucinogens such as peyote for example (Kurtz, 2012), thus further reinforcing the virtuoso attitudes within and the stereotypes/stigma external to the movement.
-To engage in illegal behaviour for religious purposes is very sect-like indeed (lecture); even in Jamaica, marijuana was not decriminalized until earlier this year (in 2015).
-Perhaps this deviant/illegal behaviour even arose historically as a way to protest against the ‘Babylonian’ oppressors (Murrell, 1998).
+It could also be viewed analogously with some indigenous sects/religions, where groups consume hallucinogens such as peyote (Kurtz, 2012), thus further reinforcing the virtuoso attitudes within, and the stereotypes and stigma external to the movement.
+Even in Jamaica, marijuana was not decriminalized until early 2015.
+Perhaps this deviant and illegal behaviour even arose historically as a way to protest against the ‘Babylonian’ oppressors (Murrell, 1998).

-The Rastafarian movement itself was often punished and suppressed by Jamaica in its earlier history; lots of higher-paying jobs still cannot be held by Rastas, and they were often disproportionately subjected to police brutality (Owens, 1976).
-These factors would greatly discourage mass-religiosity types from joining, to the point where only virtuosos would be likely to resist repression.
-However, the same was true with Christianity and other major religions when they first started as movements (lecture) and subsequently overcame persecution.
+The Rastafarian movement itself was often punished and suppressed by Jamaica in its earlier history; lots of higher-paying jobs could not be held by Rastas, and they were often disproportionately subjected to police brutality (Owens, 1976).
+These factors greatly discouraged mass-religiosity types from joining, to the point where only virtuosos would be likely to resist repression.
+However, the same was true with Christianity and other major religions when they first started as movements and subsequently overcame persecution.
 Rastas are now no longer persecuted, and 6 out of 10 Jamaicans are either Rastafarians or sympathizers to the movement (Barrett, 1977).
 Regardless, political systems still work against the Rastas to this day, such as the inability for them to hold many higher-paying jobs in Jamaica as noted above.
-Rastafarians have also been significantly underrepresented in the Jamaican parliament (Barrett, 1977).
-Many of the other mainstream religions had political systems that aligned with their own beliefs, such as with the rise of Christianity when Constantine was emperor (lecture); the Rastafarians have not had such a luxury.
+Furthermore, Rastafarians have been significantly underrepresented in the Jamaican parliament (Barrett, 1977).
+Many of the other mainstream religions had political systems that aligned with their own beliefs, such as with the rise of Christianity when Constantine was emperor; the Rastafarians have never had such a luxury.

 Barrett, Leonard E. The Rastafarians – The Dreadlocks of Jamaica.
 Kingston: Sangster’s Book Stores, 1977.
 Print.